 Readers Question: What is a housing cooperative?

 Monty’s Answer: When researching for a housing cooperative here are five tips.
 A housing cooperative is a form of ownership that creates an interest in an abode through stock ownership in a company, as opposed to a deed to a parcel of real estate.
 It could also be the owner of a lease in a building owned by a cooperative.
 Cooperatives are a minimal component of the housing stock in the United States.
-The U.S. Census Bureau estimates about one million units.
+Co-operative Housing International estimates about one-million two-hundred thousand units.
 This method of housing, although a tiny portion in the market, is an accepted segment of the national housing supply.
 It is a segment worth investigating.

 The major differences